-Olson has four grandkids.
-They’re all grown up now.
-But that doesn’t mean she doesn’t enjoy “oohing” and “aahing” at the little fairies, ninjas and superheroes that come out in droves on Halloween.
+Olson has four grandkids, and they're all grown up now.
+But that doesn't mean she doesn't enjoy "oohing" and "aahing" at the little fairies, ninjas, and superheroes that come out in droves on Halloween.

-In fact, she’s always eagerly awaited trick-or-treaters, because she enjoys seeing kids dressed up and seeing them happy.
-When she moved to The Birches this past July, she didn’t realize she’d get to continue her favorite Halloween tradition, but she’s glad that she does.
+She's always eagerly awaited trick-or-treaters because she enjoys seeing kids dressed up and seeing them happy.
+When she moved to The Birches this past July, she didn't realize she'd get to continue her favorite Halloween tradition, but she's glad that she does.
 And many Birches residents feel the same.

-“The trick-or-treaters looked so cute,” said Birches resident Pat McCann.
-“One was wearing a bridesmaid dress.
-One was dressed in scrubs holding a baby in her hands.
-And then there was Wonder Woman.
-She was absolutely darling.”
+"The trick-or-treaters looked so cute," said Birches resident Pat McCann.
+"One was wearing a bridesmaid dress, and one was dressed in scrubs holding a baby in her hands.
+And then there was Wonder Woman, and she was darling."

 Many older adults, like McCann, love seeing kids dressed up because they're downright adorable.
 But for most, it goes far beyond cuteness.
 They love it because it reminds them of when they were young parents—one of the happiest times in their lives.